*SPONSORED POST BY SITTERSNOW*

 With our first child, we agonized over most decisions, but deciding what to do about child care was the hardest.
 It gave me constant anxiety and frequently kept me up at night.
 It was one of those BIG scary decisions we procrastinated making.

 My husband and I grew up with stay-at-home moms, and while I knew I would go back to work, it took me a while to realize what that meant.
 Would we still be raising our daughter if she spent more wakeful hours in child care than with us?
-What ...Posted on February 23, 2016 at 9:21 AM
+What type ...Posted on February 23, 2016 at 9:21 AM

 For the privilege of going out to dinner or perhaps seeing a movie, we parents shell out quite a bit to our babysitters.
 It's money well spent, no doubt, but how many of you also fork over cash to pay for your sitter's cab home at the end of the night?